fhooe/Edgeist/Fileformat/Format.md

       5. Offset Bias_mask
       6. Offset Bias_trainable
       7. Offset Bias_frozen
 2. if (pruned) Prune_mask [KernelSize[0] * KernelSize[1] * ChannelsOut + DimensionOutput_x * DimensionOutput_y]: bool
    3. if (trainableWeights>0) Weights_mask [KernelSize[0] * KernelSize[1] * ChannelsOut + DimensionOutput_x * DimensionOutput_y]: bool
-   4. Weights_trainable[ trainableWeights ]: Datatype //wird in den Sram geladen, ist leer wenn alle frozen sind
+   4. Weights_trainable[ trainableWeights ]: Datatype //loaded into Sram, empty if all are frozen
-   5. Weights_frozen[size * size * ChannelsOut - trainableWeignts]: Datatype //bleibt im flash, ist leer, wenn alles trainable sind
+   5. Weights_frozen[size * size * ChannelsOut - trainableWeignts]: Datatype //remains in flash, is empty if all are trainable
    6. if (trainableWeights>0) Bias_mask [KernelSize[0] * KernelSize[1] * ChannelsOut + DimensionOutput_x * DimensionOutput_y]: bool
-   7. Bias_trainable[ trainableBias]: Datatype //wird in den Sram geladen, ist leer wenn alle frozen sind
+   7. Bias_trainable[ trainableBias]: Datatype //loaded into Sram, empty if all are frozen
-   8. Bias_frozen[ChannelsOut - trainableBias]: Datatype //bleibt im flash, ist leer, wenn alles trainable sind
+   8. Bias_frozen[ChannelsOut - trainableBias]: Datatype //remains in flash, empty if all are trainable

-#### Erklärung
+#### Explanation

-Je nach bitmasken eintrag von trainableMask und pruneMask werden die jeweiligen pointer in Weights_trainable oder Weigts_frozen erhöht, oder nicht
+Depending on the bitmask entry of trainableMask and pruneMask, the respective pointers in Weights_trainable or Weights_frozen are increased or not.
-+ Testcase
++ Test case

 ### Conv1D

-1. Schicht Nr: int
+1. Layer No.: int
 2. ID: 2
-3. predecessorNr: int
+3. predecessorNo.: int
-4. predecessors[predecessorNr]: int
+4. predecessors[predecessorNo.]: int
 5. Dimension
    1. DimensionInput_x: int
    2. DimensionOutput_x: int